-- determine the Company's business strategy and monitoring achievement; - appointment of the Chairman of the Board; - appointment and removal of the CEO; - appointment of Directors to fill a vacancy or as an additional Director; - establishment of Board committees, their membership and their delegated authorities;

-- review of corporate codes of conduct; - review and oversee systems of risk management: - adopt the annual budget and monitor financial performance - calling meetings of Shareholders; and - any other specific matters nominated by the Board from time to time.
+- determine the Company's business strategy and monitoring achievement; - appointment of the Chairman of the Board; - appointment and removal of the CEO (who is not a member of the Board); - appointment of Directors to fill a vacancy or as an additional Director; - establishment of Board committees, their membership and their delegated authorities; - review of corporate codes of conduct; - review and oversee systems of risk management; - adopt the annual budget and monitor financial performance - calling meetings of Shareholders; and - any other specific matters nominated by the Board from time to time.

 The management function is conducted by, or under the supervision of, the CEO, as directed by the Board.

-The Board may from time to time establish committees to assist in the discharge of its responsibilities.
-The Board has established the following committees:
+The Board may establish committees to assist in the discharge of its responsibilities which it has through the following committees: